programmable-web-project-unioulu/PWP/hypermedia.md

 ### Add job [POST]

-Adds a new artist.
-The artist representation must be valid against the album schema.
+Adds a new job.
+The job representation must be valid.

 + Relation: add-job
 + Request (application/json)